 And that’s it!
 Now you can enjoy using ParaView with Omniverse to do new and interesting things with your data, and do so collaboratively in real time.

 One important feature of the ParaView Connector is its ability to convert structured volume data to OpenVDB.
 For this to happen, one simply opens a structured volume in an Omniverse Connector render view, such as the wavelet example from the previous section.
 Set its representation to ‘Volume’, and the connector will automatically generate an OpenVDB file in the

 volumes/ subdirectory of the output location.
-Its contents will be the volume’s source data.

 The OpenVDB file is referenced from within USD and therefore could be used in combination with the complete stage, or just on its own by loading it into any application supporting the file format.

 The contents of the OpenVDB file depend on whether the property ‘Preclassified Volume Output’ is set in Omniverse Connector View Properties:

 If it is not set, the OpenVDB output will consist of a single grid containing the data array used as input for ParaView’s volume rendering, highlighted in red in the following image:

 Supported types include float/double(3) or int/long types.
 Short and byte types will be normalized to float data.

 If ‘Preclassified Volume Output’ is set to true, ParaView’s transfer function will be applied to this data before it is written out to OpenVDB.
 The resulting colors and opacities (of float type) will be contained in separate grids called ‘diffuse’ and ‘density’ respectively.
 The following image shows Houdini rendering the OpenVDB output created by the Omniverse Connector on the ‘headsq.vti’ example dataset.